 Prescriber's Letter is a subscription service for prescribers to keep them up to date on new developments in drug therapy, is independent, and has no connection with any pharmaceutical firm.
 The service consists of a monthly letter, plus Detail-Documents available 24 hours a day.
 Detail-Documents provide in-depth coverage answering many specific questions related to each topic.

-Primal Pictures (also known as anatomy.tv) includes anatomical images, MRI scans, dissection slides, movies (including biomechanics animations), and clinical text.
+Provides access to anatomical images, MRI scans, dissection slides, movies (including biomechanics animations), and clinical text.
 The head and neck, spine, hand, shoulder, thorax, pelvis, hip, knee, and foot are explored in a regional approach to anatomical study.
-The resource includes sports & therapy, dentistry, and surgical modules, and most content is exportable for use in lectures, posters, and other projects.
+Includes sports & therapy, dentistry, and surgical modules.
+Most content is exportable for use in lectures, posters, and other projects.

 Access limited to 13 concurrent users.

 Provides indexing, abstracts, and full text of publications from and about the U.S. Congress.
-It includes congressional bills, hearings, testimony, reports, committee prints, and the Congressional Record.
+Includes congressional bills, hearings, testimony, reports, committee prints, and the Congressional Record.
 Also includes the U.S. Code, the Federal Register, the Code of Federal Regulations, and Statutes at Large.
 Biographies, committee assignments, voting records and financial data are provided for current members of Congress.
+To access Serial Set Maps, go to Advanced Search and limit to Maps.

-ProQuest Dissertations and Theses Global is the most comprehensive collection of dissertations and theses from around the world.
-Its coverage spans from the 18th century to the present day and includes full text for graduate works added since 1997, along with selected full text for works written prior to 1997.
-It contains a significant amount of new international dissertations and theses both in citations and in full text.
+A collection of U.S. and international dissertations and theses.
+Provides full text for graduate works added since 1997, selected full text for works written prior to 1997.
+Contains a significant number of new international dissertations and theses both in citations and in full text.
+Content spans 1743 – Present.

-ProQuest Education Journals gives users access to over 900 top educational publications, including more than 600 of the titles in full text.
-The coverage spans the literature on primary, secondary and higher education as well as special education, home schooling and adult education.
+Provides access to over 900 educational publications, including more than 600 full-text titles.
+Topics include: primary, secondary and higher education, special education, home schooling and adult education.
 Many titles are indexed in the ERIC database.

-This database includes full-text journals and other sources in linguistics, including many titles indexed in Linguistics and Language Behavior Abstracts (LLBA).
-It covers all aspects of the study of language including phonetics, phonology, morphology, syntax and semantics.
-Full Text Included
+Includes full-text journals and other sources in linguistics, including many titles indexed in Linguistics and Language Behavior Abstracts (LLBA).
+Topics include: phonetics, phonology, morphology, syntax and semantics.

-A comprehensive archive of Women’s Wear Daily, from the first issue in 1910 to material from within the last twelve months, reproduced in high-resolution images.
+A comprehensive, full-text archive of Women’s Wear Daily, from 1910 to the latest complete year, reproduced in high-resolution images.
 Every page, article, advertisement and cover has been included, with searchable text and indexing.
-Key moments in the history of the industry, as well as major designers, brands, retailers and advertisers are all covered in this publication of record.
+Topics include: key moments in the history of the industry, major designers, brands, retailers and advertisers.

-PsycARTICLES, from the American Psychological Association (APA), is a definitive source of full-text, peer-reviewed scholarly and scientific articles in psychology.
+Provides articles published by the American Psychological Association (APA).
+Definitive source of full-text, peer-reviewed scholarly and scientific articles in psychology.
 The articles originate from the APA and APA-allied organizations.
 Letters to the editor and errata from each journal are also included.
+Content spans 1894 – present.

 Psychiatry Online is a powerful web-based portal that features DSM-5—the most widely used psychiatric reference in the world—and The American Journal of Psychiatry as the cornerstones of an unsurpassed collection of psychiatric references from American Psychiatric Publishing, Inc., the most trusted and respected name in psychiatric publishing.
 Access includes DSM-5, DSM-5 Handbook of Differential Diagnosis, and DSM-5 Clinical Cases.
 Also included are journals, textbooks, guidelines, self-assessment tools, clinical/research news, and patient handouts.